ACM Logo An ACM Publication | CONTRIBUTE | FOLLOW

 Davin Carr-Chellman is an Associate Professor of Education in the Department of Educational Administration in the School of Education and Health Sciences at the University of Dayton.
 His research focuses on individual, organizational, and community capacity building, especially within the framework of adult learning and agency.
 The specific contexts for his investigations include religious organizations, public schools, online education, and doctoral and graduate education.
 Davin received his Ph.D. from Penn State in Adult Education with a focus on ethical development in community based contexts.
 His B.A. and M.A. are in philosophy and are also from Penn State.
 He has 24 years of university level teaching experience and has been recognized as a dedicated educator, earning several teaching awards.
 He is a recipient of the University Council for Workforce and Human Resource Development Assistant Professor of the Year award.
 Davin is the Chair-elect of the Commission for Professors of Adult Education, is Co-Editor-in-Chief of Adult Learning and serves on the editorial board of the School Community Journal.

-Dr. Jon Ernstberger is an Associate Vice President for Academic Affairs and an Associate Professor of Mathematics at LaGrange College in LaGrange, GA.
+Jon Ernstberger is the Chief Academic Officer at Point University in West Point, GA.
 He earned his doctorate in Applied Mathematics with a Computational Concentration from NC State University in 2008 and has research interests focused on elearning, pedagogy, student success, and computational applications of mathematics.
-He has also served at LaGrange College as Director of Online Instruction and as Faculty Chair of Graduate and Adult Programs.
+He has served at LaGrange College as Associate VPAA , Professor of Mathematics, Director of Online Instruction, and as Faculty Chair of Graduate and Adult Programs.

 David Guralnick holds a Ph.D. from Northwestern University, where his work synthesized concepts from the fields of computer science, instructional design, and cognitive psychology.
 Over the past 25 years, he has designed, with the team at Kaleidoscope Learning, simulation-based training applications; performance-support systems;, a variety of online courses for corporate, non-profit, and university audiences; mobile applications; and authoring tools.
 David is president of New York-based Kaleidoscope Learning; president of the International E-Learning Association (IELA) and founding chair of the International E-Learning Awards program; an Adjunct Professor at Columbia University a regular keynote speaker at international conferences; chair of the International Conference on E-Learning in the Workplace (ICELW); Editor-in-Chief of the International Journal on Advanced Corporate Learning (iJAC); and was founding chair of the American Society for Training & Development (ASTD)'s New York E-learning Special Interest Group.